cronvel/kung-fig/doc/KFG.md

 # The Wonderful KFG format

-KFG is the Kung-Fig format, and it does wonders for all your config file.
+The **KFG** format is the **Kung-Fig** file format, and it does wonders for all your config files.
 It's like .cfg on steroid!
 Once you start using it, you won't use anything else!

-KFG is primarily a human-friendly format for describing data (i.e. a [data serialization language](https://en.wikipedia.org/wiki/Serialization)).
+**KFG** is primarily a **human-friendly format for describing data** (i.e. a [data serialization language](https://en.wikipedia.org/wiki/Serialization)).

-But it also features **operations** and **tree operations** (like subtree merge), **file inclusion**, and even **tag** to serve as the basis of a scripting language.
+But it also features **operations** and **tree operations** (like sub-tree merge), **file inclusion**, and even **tag** to serve as the basis of a scripting language.

 ## History

-It all started back in 2009, when Cédric Ronvel was bored by the fact that JSON would be great language to write config file if it had comment support and be less nitpicking with comma.
+It all started back in 2009, when Cédric Ronvel was bored by the fact that JSON would be a great language to write config file if it had comments support and be less nitpicking with comma.

 It ends up being like JSON without braces, bracket and comma, optional double-quote, relying on indentation for hierarchical data representation, very close to YAML (also it was done *before* knowing the existence of YAML), and a simple syntax to perform operation.

+The addition of **tags** appears in 2016 to support creation of simple scripting language.